toonketels/pratt/README.md

   - knowing you are in the lhs expression
     - should only match tokens that can be in that position
     - advance from there
+  - immediately force some evaluation: prefix, suffix and grouping
+  - in op position (infix): can be suffix or infix
+  - infix is the only one that really deals with precedence
 - add infix by lhs = this.parse_expression
   - even works with same tokens
   - depends on token position